ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Setting up a license key

+**Note:** CKEditor 4 has reached end-of-life and commercial licenses are no longer available for new customers.
+Existing customers with valid licenses can continue to use the plugin.

-If you have a commercial license for Export to PDF plugin, [exportPdf_tokenUrl](https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-exportPdf_tokenUrl) configuration option should be set to remove watermark from generated documents:
+If you have an existing commercial license for Export to PDF plugin, [exportPdf_tokenUrl](https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-exportPdf_tokenUrl) configuration option should be set to remove watermark from generated documents:

 ```js
 CKEDITOR.replace( 'editor', {